The best no-foreign-transaction-fee credit cards of 2024

 Here’s why: If lounges are a must for you while traveling, then this card offers broad lounge access options.
 It also has some other excellent perks for both travel and home life.
 What’s the catch?
 A huge annual fee.

-Read reviews of the Platinum Card® from American Express.
+Read more about the Platinum Card® from American Express.

 Best for international hotel stays: Marriott Bonvoy Boundless® Credit Card